jimenasalinasgroppo/MDEF/docs/term1/04-Bio and agri zero.md

 **Some of my favorite moments from the past two weeks captured in photographs**

 ![](../images/MT01/bio1.jpg)
+This experiment was a highlight for me because of the takeaway that using eyesight to determine pH (or any other measurement) will never be as effective as using a tool that provides an accurate numerological value.
 ![](../images/MT01/bio2.jpg)
+This experiment was a highlight for me from a visual standpoint and the inspiration you can get just by zooming in.
+Pictured above a human cell using my iPhone and a portable microscope.
+The result is very impressive considering the hands-on technology.
 ![](../images/MT01/bio3.jpg)
+This final picture is inspiring to me as it showcases how you can create bioplastics using regular kitchen tools.
+My group decided to add apple peel to the mix just to experiment how texture might change in cotnrast.

 ###Analyzing a news article and contrasting with the original cited scientific paper